-- Expatriate: ‘one who lives outside their native country’.
+- Expatriate: someone who lives outside of their native country

-- Immigrant: ‘one who comes to live permanently in a foreign country’.
+- Immigrant: someone who comes to live permanently in another country

-I wonder why these definitions can’t be swapped, in that neither expats nor immigrants live in their ‘native’ country – or that both are ‘foreigners’ in their new country, if we prefer.
-The word ‘permanently’ appears to hint at a difference, portraying immigrants as having moved for good, whether intentionally or not.
-Many immigrants leave their country not because they’ve ruled out returning to it, but because the only way to return to it and survive in it involves spending time elsewhere creating the means to do so.
+The word ‘permanently’ hints at a difference.
+It portrays immigrants as having moved for good (whether intentionally or not).
+On the other hand, expats are just on a temporary assignment before they pack their bags again for the next country.
+Many immigrants leave their country not because they’ve ruled out returning to it, but because the only way to return to it involves spending time elsewhere creating the means to do so.

-On the other hand, if expats count as temporary visitors, I go on wondering what to make of families like mine (we rank as expats, not immigrants) who’ve stayed put in the same country for decades as permanent residents.
-How permanent is ‘permanent’?
+On the other hand, if expats count as temporary residents, it makes you wonder about expatriate families who’ve stayed put in the same country for decades as permanent residents.
+How permanent is permanent, anyway?

 The language of expats and immigrants